 For full details on limited-term course offerings, please refer to the pre-requisite chain of courses in the next drop down option.

-* If you're unsure of which calendar you should be following, use the calendar year that you entered into CFM as your default.
-From there, double check that you are satisfying all of the requirements in this calendar.
+*If you're unsure of which calendar you should follow, use the calendar year that you entered into the CFM program with as your default.
+From there, double check that you are satisfying all of the calendar requirements.

-If you have taken classes that are not part of your original calendar, you may need to follow a different calendar for your degree requirements.
-You can choose to follow whichever calendar you want for your studies but you can only follow the degree requirements in one undergraduate calendar.
+If you have taken classes that are not part of your original calendar, you may need to follow a different calendar to satisfy your degree requirements.
+You can choose to follow whichever calendar you want for your studies but you can only follow the degree requirements of ONE undergraduate calendar.

 Pre-requisite sequence of courses (terms courses are offered)

 You'll be required to complete introductory classes to progress in your academics.
 These courses are called pre-requisites.
 Some of these courses are offered in limited terms.
 Make sure to plan your courses carefully to ensure that you are following all of your degree requirements.

 Common electives that CFM students take

 There are a number of required computer science, math and accounting and financial management courses to take in your studies, but which electives should you choose?

 Our common electives list of courses taken by CFM students shows which classes our students typically choose.